-Evaluation Team: The evaluation will be conducted by a team of independent consultants with relevant expertise for the portfolio in Cameroon.
+Evaluation Team: The evaluation will be conducted by a team of independent consultants with relevant expertise for the C.A.R portfolio.

-Evaluation Manager: This evaluation is managed by the WFP Office of Evaluation (OEV) with Mr. Dawit Habtemariam as the Evaluation Manager (EM).
+Evaluation Manager: This evaluation is managed by the WFP Office of Evaluation (OEV) with Ms. Elena Figus as the Evaluation Manager (EM).
 The EM will be the main interlocutor between the evaluation team, represented by the team leader, and WFP counterparts to ensure a smooth implementation process.
 Stakeholders: WFP stakeholders at Country Office, Regional Bureau in Dakar (RBD) and Headquarters (HQ) levels are expected to provide information necessary to the evaluation and facilitate the evaluation team's contacts with stakeholders in the country; set up meetings and field visits and provide logistic support during the fieldwork.